sowbug/weblight/README.md

 1. Install [PyUSB](http://walac.github.io/pyusb/). `sudo pip install
 pyusb==1.0.0.b2`
 2. `cd commandline`
-3. `./weblight 800000` for a medium-brightness red light (it uses CSS-style RGB color format).
+3. `./wlctl 800000` for a medium-brightness red light (it uses CSS-style RGB color format).

+Tips
+===

+* In addition to `wlctl` in the `commandline` directory, there is `lswusb`, which attempts to parse WebUSB descriptors.
+This utility will help you when you're developing your own WebUSB-compatible device.

 Notable Bugs
 ===